 Will I Ever Get A Heart Attack?
-Know Your Risks And Top 6 Prevention Tips
+Know Your Risks And Top 6 Tips To Prevent It

 According to the World Heart Federation, if both parents have suffered from heart disease before the age of 55, your risk of developing heart disease can rise by 50 per cent compared to the general population.
 So, if heart disease runs in your family, your risk is higher.